 Delaying the migration could lead to escalating costs down the line, as the organization might face more complex integrations, outdated infrastructure, and potentially larger gaps in system capabilities.
 The longer the migration is delayed, the steeper the learning curve and operational disruption may be when the upgrade eventually occurs, especially as new features and functionalities introduced in MAS 8 become industry standards.

 Evaluating other asset management solutions instead of upgrading to MAS 8 could be the best option for organizations seeking more flexibility, cost-effectiveness, and solutions tailored to their specific needs.
 By exploring alternative enterprise asset management (EAM) platforms, such as FacilityForce or others, organizations can find solutions that better align with their workflows, industry requirements, and budgets.
-These alternatives may offer more competitive pricing models, easier customization, and greater control over deployment options, whether on-premise or cloud-based.
+These alternatives may offer more competitive pricing models, easier customization, increased productivity, and greater control over deployment options, whether on-premise or cloud-based.

 As IBM Maximo 7.6.1 approaches its end-of-support deadline in September 2025, organizations are faced with a critical decision about their asset management future.
 There are a few options to choose moving forward, but it may be difficult for you to determine which is best for your organization.